AlexandreFoley/QuantiT/Readme.md

 	# install MKL (intel's blas and lapack implementation) and other things.
-	conda install numpy ninja pyyaml mkl mkl-include setuptools cmake cffi Add LAPACK support for the GPU if needed
+	conda install numpy ninja pyyaml mkl mkl-include setuptools cmake cffi

+Add LAPACK support for the GPU if needed

 	conda install -c pytorch magma-cuda102

 Add cuDNN if you want, version 7.6.5, for cuda10.2, make sure this is right for you.

 	conda install cudnn=7.6.5=cuda10.2_0

+if you do not wish to (or can't) use conda, you can install the python packages with pip (numpy pyyaml setuptools cffi), lapack and a BLAS with you package manager, and cuda (magma and  cudnn) have to be installed manually.

 ### build PyTorch
-Pytorch is a rather large project, and as such can take a long time to build. if you do not need the debug symbols, you can [download](https://pytorch.org/get-started/locally/) libtorch in release mode and drop it in extern/pytorch/torch.
+Pytorch is a rather large project, and as such can take a long time to build. if you do not need the debug symbols, you can [download](https://pytorch.org/get-started/locally/) libtorch in release mode and drop it in \<path to QuanTT\>/extern/pytorch/torch.
-If you do so, you must make sure QuanTT is configure for release.
+If you do so, you must make sure QuanTT is configure accordingly to pytorch (only release currently avaible for most platform).
-Note that precompiled in debug mode is also available for windows.
+Note that pytorch precompiled in debug mode is also available for windows.

 Otherwise follow the instruction below.